crazyelectron-io/transmission-cleanup/README.md

 # transmission-cleanup
-Docker image (run on Kubernetes) to cleanup files that are finished
+Clean-up files and torrents that have finished seeding.

+Create DOCKER_HUB secrets in repository Secrets section.